emhedlin/veg_landmark/README.md

 Adopted from ml-morph.

 Use this tool to detect corners of the veg quadrats, rotate the image based on those detections to straighten the image, and crop to the inside of the quadrat.
-Heavy WIP currently.
-Model trains, but detection accuracy needs to improve.
-Current status is annotating additional images.
+Currently increasing model accuracy by annotating additional images.

 ## Process